 CC HK, dash LP > KK-PP, PP (263/441) (RECOMMENDED!)

-NOTE: These variants work anywhere on screen on any character.
+NOTE: These options work anywhere on screen on any character assuming you aren’t too far when the CC HK connects.
 In the corner, when spending meter on KK-PP, be sure to Psycho Upper as soon as the KK-PP hits.
-Using dash LP-LP can also help confirm but you run the risk of pushing the opponent too far away for the KK-PP to hit.
+Using dash LP-LP can help confirm but it reduces the total damage if you use Flicker > SUPER, and you run the risk of pushing the opponent too far away for the KK-PP to hit.

 CC HK, dash LP > f+MP-PP > PP (275/457) (RECOMMENDED!)